stablekernel/aqueduct/source/docs/db/transactions.md

 }
 ```

 When you rollback, your transaction fails, the transaction closure is aborted and all changes are reverted.
 The `transaction` method completes successfully with the value provided to `Rollback`.
-This value can be anything and is used by subsequent to determine why the transaction was rolled back, in the case of
+This value can be anything and is used by subsequent code to determine why the transaction was rolled back, in the case of
 more than one possible rollback in a transaction.